-What is Terrorism?
+What Is Terrorism?

 But in the case of terrorism, a person's intent is critical to the definition of the crime by its very nature.
 To commit terrorism is to intend a particular goal by causing fear in others.
-Federal code (18 U.S. Code, Chapter 113B) defines it as acts (or attempted acts) of violence that appear intended to:
+Federal code (18 U.S. Code, Chapter 113B) defines terrorism as acts (or attempted acts) of violence that appear intended to:

-- Intimidate or coerce a civilian population;
+- Intimidate or coerce a civilian population

-- Affect the conduct of a government by mass destruction, assassination, or kidnapping.
+- Affect the conduct of a government by mass destruction, assassination, or kidnapping

 In many circumstances, intent is difficult to prove.
-Normally, the burden of proving intent is on the prosecution, but in the case of terrorism, acts that "appear to be intended" to intimidate or coerce may still qualify as terroristic crimes.
+Normally, the burden of proving intent is on the prosecution.
+But with terrorism, acts that "appear to be intended" to intimidate may still qualify as terroristic crimes.
 Additional evidence may not be required to make this distinction.
 Thus, acts that appear to use coercion may still qualify as crimes of terrorism, as well.

 Foreign and Domestic Terrorism: Is There a Difference?

-U.S. Code defines both foreign and domestic terrorism roughly the same, hinging on the perpetrator's intent.
-The coordinated terrorist attacks of Sept.
-11, 2001, for instance, were considered acts of international terrorism.
-That's because the law says that acts of international terrorism "transcend national boundaries in terms of the means by which they [were] accomplished," per the legal definition.
+The U.S. Code defines both foreign and domestic terrorism roughly the same way.
+The definitions hinge on the perpetrator's intent.
+As an example, the coordinated terrorist attacks of Sept.
+11, 2001, were considered acts of international terrorism.
+That's because the law says that acts of international terrorism "transcend national boundaries in terms of the means by which they are accomplished."

 Additional Unlawful Conduct

-- Financial transactions with countries supporting international terrorism;
+- Financial transactions with countries supporting international terrorism

-- The possession, acquisition, or use of missile systems designed to destroy aircraft;
+- The possession, acquisition, or use of missile systems designed to destroy aircraft

-- The production, acquisition, possession, or use of radiological dispersal devices;
+- The production, acquisition, possession, or use of radiological dispersal devices

-- acts of nuclear terrorism.
+- Acts of nuclear terrorism

-Harboring terrorists, or providing them with material support, is also prohibited.
+Harboring terrorists or providing them with material support is also prohibited.

-- Imprisonment for any term, including life, or the death penalty for acts that result in a person's death;
+- Imprisonment for any term, including life, or the death penalty for acts that result in a person's death

-- Imprisonment for any term, including life, for kidnapping;
+- Imprisonment for any term, including life, for kidnapping

-- Imprisonment for up to 35 years for maiming;
+- Imprisonment for up to 35 years for maiming

-- Imprisonment for up to 30 years for assault with a dangerous weapon, or an assault resulting in serious bodily injury;
+- Imprisonment for up to 30 years for assault with a dangerous weapon or an assault resulting in serious bodily injury

-- Imprisonment for up to 25 years for destruction of property;
+- Imprisonment for up to 25 years for destruction of property

-- Imprisonment for up to 10 years for threats.
+- Imprisonment for up to 10 years for threats

 State Terrorism Laws